Wanted Catalan takes MEP seat, slams Spanish justice - The Observers - France 24

 While Puigdemont chose self-imposed exile in Belgium, Junqueras was detained in Spain and convicted in October.
 He is now serving a 13-year jail sentence.

-But both men were elected to the European Parliament in last May's European elections.
+But both men were elected to the European Parliament in last May's elections.

 Last month, the European Court of Justice ruled that MEPs enjoy immunity from prosecution at the moment they are elected, leading to calls for Junqueras to be freed and Puigdemont to be allowed to sit as an MEP.

-But the European Parliament, under speaker David Sassoli, stripped Junqueras of his mandate, leaving him in jail.
-Puigdemont has been allowed to take up his seat, but Spain is seeking his arrest.
+But the European Parliament followed the Spanish Supreme Court decision and removed Junqueras' mandate, leaving him in jail.

+On Monday, parliamentary speaker David Sassoli allowed Puigdemont and another ally Toni Comin to take their seats, but MEPs said they were examining a request from Spain that they too lose their immunity.

-If Sassoli decides to strip Puigdemont of his immunity, the Catalan could find himself subject to Spain's European arrest warrant.
+If parliament decides to strip Puigdemont of his immunity, the Catalan could find himself subject to Spain's European arrest warrant.

-Puigdemont missed the opening session of the parliament in July last year, fearing arrest if he travelled into France to reach the Strasbourg assembly.
+Puigdemont missed the opening session of the parliament in July last year while still not recognised as an MEP, fearing arrest if he travelled into France to reach the Strasbourg assembly.

-But on Monday, buoyed by the ECJ ruling, he dared make the short cross-border trip.
+But on Monday, buoyed by the ECJ ruling, he dared make the short cross-border trip and he said he was no longer worried about travelling.

-Sassoli was expected to announce Puigdemont's investiture later Monday.
-But he may also inform members of Spain's request that they lift his immunity and allow the extradition process to continue.
+"We have immunity and not only in France.
+We also have immunity in Spain and if Spain does not respect this immunity, this will mean again that Europe begins in the Pyrenees," he said in reference to the arrest warrant in force in Spain.

 Catalonia's attempted secession triggered a crisis in Spain, which the newly formed coalition government in Madrid led by Prime Minister Pedro Sanchez is seeking to defuse through talks with the regional government.